 It is the policy of King University School of Nursing to accept only registered nurses holding an unrestricted RN license into the Bachelor of Science in Nursing for Registered Nursing (RN-BSN).
 If the student is a new graduate from an associate degree or diploma program, he/she may be accepted on provisional status for one academic semester to obtain and submit an RN license to the School of Nursing.
-Students who fail to obtain and submit an RN license to the School of Nursing prior to the start of the second semester will be unable to attend nursing classes but may continue in core courses (MATH,TCOM, LIBS, RELG) until an RN license is obtained and submitted to the School of Nursing.
+Students who fail to obtain and submit an RN license to the School of Nursing prior to the start of the second semester will be unable to attend nursing classes but may continue in general education courses (MATH, TCOM, LIBS, RELG, etc.) until an RN license is obtained and submitted to the School of Nursing.

-All applicants and continuing students may not be on probation and must report any past or current discipline taken by a State Board of Nursing by means of a scheduled meeting with the Dean of the School of Nursing.
+All applicants and continuing students may not be on probation with the Board of Nursing and must report any past or current discipline taken by a State Board of Nursing by means of a scheduled meeting with the Dean of the School of Nursing.

 Students are required to be certified in cardiopulmonary resuscitation (CPR) for health professionals to include adult, infant, and child by the American Heart Association prior to enrolling in the first course.
-Online courses are not acceptable unless they include a face-to-face skills validation component and verification of this is indicated on the CPR card.
+Online courses are not acceptable unless they include face-to-face skills validation component and verification of this is indicated on the CPR card.
 Maintenance of this certification is a requirement throughout the remainder of the program.

-If your cumulative GPA falls below the admission requirement for the undergraduate program, will you be asked to provide the following additional item for the Admissions Committee:

-Personal Statement - Submit a 2-3 page, personal narrative describing your goals and aspirations for pursuing the nursing program.
+If your cumulative GPA falls below the admission requirement for the RN-BSN program, you will be asked to provide the Admissions Committee with a 2-3 page Personal Statement including a personal narrative describing your goals and aspirations for pursuing additional education int the King nursing program.